 There has been much written about the use of colour in Breaking Bad and it is a deliberate attention to detail by director Vince Gilligan, created by designer Jennifer Bryan.
 Sisters, Marie and Skylar are good examples.
 Marie’s signature colour is purple both in her clothes and in her home – she’s a bit quirky, a bit ditzy.
 Skylar often wears blue but her home is full of earthy tones of brown and cream.
 She’s down to earth, serious, she has lots of things to worry about.

 The Ban the burqa mob and the days of measuring the length of swimming costumes on the beach make it clear that clothes can be politically and morally charged.
-The Hunger Games is great example of politics in costume.
+The Hunger Games is a great example of politics in costume.
 Cinna’s designs deliberately give the middle finger to the Capitol.
 His final design, the Mockingjay outfit, is his last contribution to Katniss’s role as the subversive Mockingjay.
-In some ways the costumes groom Katniss is the way we understand the politicians are groomed to please an audience of voters.
-Conversely contestants outfits before the enter the arena are a clues to what the will face.
+In some ways, the costumes groom Katniss is the way we understand the politicians are groomed to please an audience of voters.
+Conversely, contestants outfits before they enter the arena are clues to what the will face.